iCodeIN/quickest-quail-java/README.md

-# pirategold
+# quickest quail

 ## about

-PirateGold is a utility program to manage movie-files.
+QuickestQuail is a utility program to manage movie-files.
 It allows the end-user to connect a hard drive to the computer running the program, and simply scan the drive for movie-files.

 The program will automatically strip redundant information in the filename (e.g. "1080p", "[dutch version]", etc) and query OMDB.
 Once a drive has been scanned, all the recognized movies are displayed in a neat table format.